-Congratulations!
 You’re the proud owner of a new ErgoDox EZ.
 Thank you for picking our keyboard!
-If you’ve only ever used traditional keyboards then this tool can seem a bit intimidating, but don’t worry: This guide will take you through everything you need to start your journey towards a more ergonomic writing experience.
+If you’ve only ever used traditional keyboards, this tool can seem a bit intimidating, but don’t worry: This guide will take you through everything you need to start your journey towards a more ergonomic writing experience.

-- A 3.5mm TRRS cable: this connects the two halves of your keyboard.
-TRRS stands for tip-ring-ring-sleeve, and can be replaced with any other TRRS cable if you want to customize or extend it.
+- TA 3.5mm TRRS cable: this connects the two halves of your keyboard.
+TRRS stands for tip-ring-ring-sleeve (the connector type) and can be replaced with any other TRRS cable if you want to customize or extend it.

 - A mini USB cable: this connects the keyboard to your computer.

 - Six small red washers.
 These can be inserted between the tilt/tent leg and the keyboard, to disable the positive stops (the clicks at specific angles and allow infinite adjustability.